Artelys/geonetworkx/doc/source/1_gettingStarted.rst

     pip install geonetworkx

 .. warning::
-    GeoNetworkX needs packages that have C dependencies that may need to compiled and installed manually (`shapely`, `fiona`, `pyproj` and `rtree`).
+    GeoNetworkX needs packages that have C dependencies that may need to be compiled and installed manually (`shapely`, `fiona`, `pyproj` and `rtree`).
 For Windows users, wheels can be found at `Christopher Gohlke's website <https://www.lfd.uci.edu/~gohlke/pythonlibs/>`_.